 2. Land stewardship.
 Our roots are in the land, and feeling our roots is never so important as in times of volatile change like the present.
 So this will be a land-based community, following the principles of rewilding (supporting the return of wild nature) and permaculture (a sustainable approach to cultivating the land).

-3. Sustainability.
+3. Regeneration.
 As human beings we have a right to clean air, water, shelter, energy, food and waste disposal.
-We also have a responsibility to do our best to meet those needs in ways that support rather than threaten the wider ecosystems we’re part of.
+We also have a responsibility to do our best to meet those needs in ways that support and regenerate rather than threaten the wider ecosystems we’re part of.

 4. Social integration.
 Inspired by other land-based communities such as Soul Fire Farm in the US and La Bolina in Spain, I am keen to make this community a place where people from different walks of life can connect and co-exist across social and cultural divides for the sake of healing and development.
 There is great learning and an “in your bones” enjoyment to be had from spending time in nature and working the land together in a diverse group of people.